 Others are defending Thompson.
 Many who have worked with her have praised Thompson for her commitment to students.

 And others are saying that her words have been distorted, that she didn't endorse terrorism but called for basic human decency.

 Last time I checked, asking people to refrain from celebrating a death wasn't something you could be fired for #Buckeyes4Stephanie— WOMEN'S CENTER!!!!!! (@Capittalism) December 1, 2016

-Dafina-Lazarus Stewart, an associate professor of higher education and student affairs at Bowling Green State University, posted a series of tweets defending Thompson.
+Dafina-Lazarus Stewart, a professor of higher education and student affairs at Bowling Green State University, posted a series of tweets defending Thompson.
 Among them: "Don't be silent, student affairs pros.
 Don't be intimidated.
 She's not the threat.
 This person and attitude like theirs are.
 Block and report," and "Fired for what, exactly?
 Being compassionate?
 Reminding the community that we shouldn't gloat over someone's death?
 Nope," and "This is the kind of professional I want working with students on my campus, who uses whatever means at her disposal to support all students."

 Read more by

 Today’s News from Inside Higher Ed